 The auditions will be conducted by the Director of Music and the Assistant Director of Music, who may be assisted by an external consultant.
 Candidates will be asked to perform a prepared piece on their first instrument (and, if they like, on second and third instruments) and there will be some aural tests at around ABRSM Grade VI-VIII level, including singing back the upper part of a two-part melody, cadence recognition and discussion of the stylistic features of a short passage of piano music.
-We will also ask candidates to perform a "quick study" on their first instrument, copies of which will be given to them half an hour before their audition.
-Finally, there will be time for a chat, and the whole process - including quick study preparation time - should last for about an hour.
+Finally, there will be time for a chat, and the whole process should last for about 45 minutes.